jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

             &=integral_0^t sum_(x in A) (pi_s (x) tilde(h) (s,x) + pi_s^* (x) (tilde(h) (s, x)-1) )N^x (dif s) - integral_0^t sum_(x in A) tilde(h) (s, x) Lambda^x (dif s) \
             &=integral_0^t sum_(x in A) ((pi_s (x) + pi_s^* (x)) tilde(h) (s, x) - pi_s^* (x) ) M^x (dif s) - integral_0^t sum_(x in A) (tilde(h) (s, x) (1 - pi_s (x)  -pi_s^* (x)) + pi_s^*(x)) Lambda^x (dif s) \
     $
-    Does not quite work.
-Give up for now ...
-When there is more than two treatment options, this does not work?
+    Does not quite work there is more than two treatment options.
+    Problem is that there is an indicator for which part deviated, which is not in general predictable.
 ]

 #theorem[